Lin-jun-xiang/pythonic-clean-code/README.md

 * Put the comma after the last element instead of the beginning of the next line .
 This allows version control systems to better compare diffs .

-* There are two blank lines above the definitions of classes, functions, and methods, one blank line between class method definitions, and one blank line before the local variable definitions of functions or methods.
+* There are 2 blank lines above the definitions of classes, functions, and methods, 1 blank line between class method definitions, and 1 blank line before the definition of local variables of functions or methods .

 * In a class, class name should use **`UpperCamelCase`** style, function name and method name should use **`lower_case_with_underscores`** style, variable name should also use `lower_case_with_underscores` style .